svjack/Genshin-Impact-Character-Chat/README.md

 ### BackGround
 [Genshin Impact](https://genshin.hoyoverse.com/en/) is an action role-playing game developed by miHoYo, published by miHoYo in mainland China and worldwide by Cognosphere, HoYoverse.
 The game features an anime-style open-world environment and an action-based battle system using elemental magic and character-switching.

-In the Game, one can play many Characters to explore the amazing open-world environment. <br/>
+In the Game, one can play many Characters to explore the amazing open-world environment. <br/><br/>
-This project is an attempt to use game characters in daily chat and plot chat.
+This project is an attempt to use game characters in daily chat and plot chat. <br/> With the help of daily_chatbots, You will gain a deeper understanding of the characters’ personalities and backgrounds.<br/>With the help of plot_chatbots, You will gain an increased understanding of storylines and the role of characters in the storyline.

 ## Installation and Running Results
 This project have three llm inference types: transformers, llama-cpp-python and vLLM.
 Below are commands to install and run different inference running demos.<br/>